eclipse-theia/theia/README-DomTerm.md

 The domterm program has useful "server-side" features that could be re-implemented in typescript/node, but it may make more sense to use the domterm command itself from Theia.
-That gives us a lot of features already implented: Session management (attach/save/detach);
+That gives us a lot of features already implemented: Session management (attach/save/detach);
 handling of clicked links; flow control; watching and parsing the `settings.ini` preferences file (a more friendly syntax that JSON).